-- Accurate coding is influenced by: - o The nature of the emergency and response priority - o The opportunity to develop information about the call - o Updates from officers on the scene - Accurate recoding requires recognizing that domestic violence encompasses a wide range of ongoing actions of abuse, coercion, harassment, stalking, and violence, and callers may be seeking help accordingly.
-For example: - o A physical attack is underway. - o Stalking behavior is frightening someone. - o Property is being destroyed or someone is being otherwise intimidated. - O A parent is fearful when a child has not been returned from visitation. - o An order for protection is violated.
+- Accurate coding is influenced by: - The nature of the emergency and response priority - The opportunity to develop information about the call - Updates from officers on the scene - Accurate recoding requires recognizing that domestic violence encompasses a wide range of ongoing actions of abuse, coercion,

+Prepared by Praxis International www.praxisinternational.org harassment, stalking, and violence, and callers may be seeking help accordingly.
+For example:

-- Neighbors, family members, and bystanders ("third party" callers) hear or see someone in distress or danger. - Accurate coding rests on an information loop that begins with the caller and includes the call taker, dispatcher, and responding officers. - Exercise caution when assigning the code: - o Capture the many kinds of actions that constitute domestic violence. - O Avoid using a domestic code as a general broad category for calls involving parties who are merely acquainted with one another. - O Do not recode a call as non-domestic because it does not involve an allegation of physical assault. - Recode as non-domestic only after establishing that there is no domestic relationship between the parties. - On information from a responding officer, recode as domestic a call that was initially coded as non-domestic.
+- A physical attack is underway. - Stalking behavior is frightening someone. - Property is being destroyed or someone is being otherwise intimidated. - A parent is fearful when a child has not been returned from visitation. - An order for protection is violated. - Neighbors, family members, and bystanders ("third party" callers) hear or see someone in distress or danger. - Accurate coding rests on an information loop that begins with the caller and includes the call taker, dispatcher, and responding officers. - Exercise caution when assigning the code: - Capture the many kinds of actions that constitute domestic violence. - Avoid using a domestic code as a general broad category for calls involving parties who are merely acquainted with one another. - Do not recode a call as non-domestic because it does not involve an allegation of physical assault. - Recode as non-domestic only after establishing that there is no domestic relationship between the parties. - On information from a responding officer, recode as domestic a call that was initially coded as non-domestic. - Steps: - 1.
+Initial coding: Call taker makes initial determination of who is involved and how and whether the relationship and events warrant an initial domestic-related code (per list). - 2.
+Final coding: Dispatcher obtains update from officer on scene and adjusts coding if warranted and supported by additional information. - Considerations: